 Hey!
 I’m Tiff

-I’ve covered computing apocalypses for WIRED, surveyed the pitfalls of tech legislation for Vox, aired my grievances with music streaming on MIT Tech Review.
-(You can also find my work in Vogue, i-D, Billboard, and more)
+I’ve covered computing apocalypses for WIRED, surveyed the pitfalls of tech legislation for Vox, aired my grievances with music streaming on MIT Tech Review (You can also find my work in Vogue, i-D, Billboard, and more).
+But the closer I got to the frontiers of tech, the more its aura started to melt away.

-Cyber Celibate is where I discover a more intentional relationship with technology.
+Cyber Celibate is where I reclaim my relationship with technology.

 I dream of TikTok sounds in my sleep.
 I hear phantom phone pings.

-To re-associate, I’m GOING ANALOG.
 I want to raw dog life.
 So I’m renouncing a piece of tech I live by for its more archaic, analog counterpart (my vow of digital chastity).
-Expect a field report every other Sunday.
+Expect a field report every month.

 If you’d like to truly be off the grid, become a Snail Mail member to get Cyber Celibate physically mailed to you.